jorgelameirasilva/fast_api_task/APPROACH_INTEGRATION.md

 - Improved error responses

 ### Testing
-- All integration tests pass
+- All integration tests pass (18 tests total)
-- Approaches are tested in realistic scenarios
+- Tests validate that approaches are used as primary processing method
+- Tests verify approach-specific response structures and metadata
+- Tests confirm rich context data (data_points, thoughts, followup_questions)
-- Fallback mechanisms are verified
+- Fallback mechanisms are verified but approaches are expected to work
+- Streaming functionality is implemented (currently uses same logic as non-streaming)

 ## Benefits